 - Guide you through the process of asset division

 Unfortunately, divorces are not always fair.
-At Charlotte Christian Law, we work tirelessly to protect you from an unfair divorce and are by your side from the start of your case until its resolution.
+At The Law Offices of Charlotte Christian and Associates, we work tirelessly to protect you from an unfair divorce and are by your side from the start of your case until its resolution.

 Our team offers a no-obligation consultation to potential clients thinking about getting divorced.
 In this meeting, we can answer your questions, so you can better understand your legal options moving forward.